Chilltown Blues

 Mittal didn’t apply for this award.
 Effetto Arte’s team searches for artists and found Mittal’s profile on the Pro Arts (artists membership community) website and looked for more on her work online, she told Chilltown Blues.

 Learning more about the award was fascinating, Mittal said.
-“It was tribute to famous artist Leonardo da Vinci.”
+“It was a tribute to famous artist Leonardo da Vinci.”

-da Vinci is a central figure in Italy’s “High Renaissance,” and as much for the visual/metaphorical aesthetics of his work, which has been characterized as having a humanism distinct in all people portrayed despite being produced in a time/place where most artists worked for “pious” wealth, da Vinci’s broad intellectual curiosity seems to embodies Effetto’s hopes to “counteract the intellectual flattening of our time.
+da Vinci is a central figure in Italy’s “High Renaissance,” and as much for the visual/metaphorical aesthetics of his work, which has been characterized as having a humanism distinct in all people portrayed despite being produced in a time/place where most artists worked for “pious” wealth, da Vinci’s broad intellectual curiosity seems to embody Effetto’s hopes to “counteract the intellectual flattening of our time.

 “Especially in this historical moment, art needs spaces of maximum participation so that even the general public can take part in it,” they write on the English version of their website, www.effettoarte.net/?lang=en.